Sport: Competition

 There are opposing views on the necessity of competition as a defining element of a sport, with almost all professional sports involving competition, and governing bodies requiring competition as a prerequisite of recognition by the International Olympic Committee (IOC) or GAISF.

 Other bodies advocate widening the definition of sport to include all forms of physical activity, not only organised or competitive events.
 For instance, the Council of Europe's Sports Charter defines "sport" as: "all forms of physical activity which, through casual or organised participation, are aimed at maintaining or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels", explicitly encompassing recreational exercise undertaken purely for fun.

 To widen participation, and reduce the impact of losing on less able participants, there has been an introduction of non-competitive physical activity to traditionally competitive events such as school sports days, although moves like this can be controversial.

 In competitive events, participants are graded or classified based on their "result" and often divided into groups of comparable performance, e.g. gender, weight and age.
 The measurement of the result may be objective or subjective, and corrected with "handicaps" or penalties.
 In a race, for example, the time to complete the course is an objective measurement.
 In gymnastics or diving the result is decided by judges, and therefore subjective.
 There are shades of judging between boxing and mixed martial arts, where if neither competitor secures a victory before the time limit, the outcome is determined by judges' scorecards.
-In boxing, three judges independently score each round, based on criteria such as clean punching, effective aggression, ring generalship and defense.
+In boxing, three judges independently score each round, based on criteria such as clean punching, effective aggression, ring generalship and defence.